splittingfield/scourgify/README.md

 scourgify
 =========

-Scala project to move files to Azure Blog
+Scala project to move files to Azure Blob

 Create a file /etc/scourgify.properties with the field secret_key = AZURE KEY